otam-mato/nodejs_mysql_web_app_kubernetes/README.md

 <br>

->**Note:** To achieve more advanced traffic distribution between different versions in a production environment, an Ingress controller like 'Istio' or 'NGINX ingress is typically used.'
+>**Note:** To achieve more advanced traffic distribution between different versions in a production environment, an Ingress controller like 'Istio' or 'NGINX ingress' is typically used.
 It's worth noting that I plan to implement this advanced setup in my upcoming projects to keep the current one focused and straightforward.